AfterShip/phone/.github/ISSUE_TEMPLATE/1--phone-number-format-issue.md

 These items must be provided:

+1. What country / region
-1. Real sample input (dummy phone number is fine, don't leave personal info)
+2. Sample input with real phone format (Dummy phone number is fine, don't leave personal info)
-2. Expected output
+3. Expected output
-3. Reference docs/website showing that the phone number format should be valid, government websites, 3rd party websites, or even Wikipedia pages are fine.
+4. Reference docs/website showing that the phone number format should be valid, government websites, 3rd party websites, or even Wikipedia pages are fine.

 Important notes:
 - Make sure your reported phone number is a mobile phone number - landline, VoIP, or any other phone number formats are not supported